miked1ck/rainbow/README.md

-# Rainbow – reactjs, express, and webpack
+# Rainbow – reactjs, express, redux, and webpack

 React infinite scrolling rainbow color wheel.
 Elastic, watch as it adapts to the size of the viewport.
 Extend the data file to be anything you want/need.